-- Combustible gas / flammable gas / fuel: In this document gases which are able to undergo exothermic reaction when mixed with an oxidant and ignited - Cylinder: For the purposes of this document, a cylinder is defined as a container (of compressed gas) having a water capacity that does not exceed 150 litres. - Cylinder burst: The bursting or rupture of a cylinder due to the development of internal pressure from a compressed oxidant-fuel gas mixture explosion which exceeds the cylinder burst pressure. - Cylinder burst pressure: Highest pressure reached in a cylinder during a burst test. - Cylinder service pressure: Highest pressure permitted to be developed during service. - Cylinder test pressure: The test pressure of a cylinder is the pressure at which the cylinder is hydraulically or pneumatically tested. - Expert opinion: Evaluation by a technically competent authority or person in the field of compressed oxidant fuel gas mixture manufacturing who is not involved in commercial activity in this field and who should not be directly involved in production. - Explosion pressure: Maximum pressure occurring in a close vessel during the explosion of a gas mixture. - Explosion (flammable) limits: The concentration limits of the explosion range. - Explosion (flammable) range: The range of concentrations between the lower and the upper explosion limits (LEL and UEL) where flame propagation could take place. - HAZOP: A systematic technique to identify and assess potential hazards that might arise during the operation of plant or equipment.
-A study is normally carried out to assess the potential effects of various malfunctions of the equipment or plant (e.g. reverse flow, excessive temperature or pressure etc.) and human error. - Inert gas: In this document, a gas that is non combustible and non reactive - Intermediate analysis: An analysis carried out part-way through the process of filling a gas mixture in a cylinder (or cylinders).
-Such an analysis is normally carried out to confirm the concentrations (and sometimes the identities) of the components that have already been filled before a subsequent component is added - Limiting Oxygen Concentration (LOC): Maximum oxygen concentration in any mixtures of a flammable substance, air and inert gas, at atmospheric conditions, in which an explosion would not occur.
-LOC is usually expressed as mole or volume fraction. - Lower Explosion (flammable) Limit (LEL): In this document, the lower explosion limit is the fuel lean limit of the explosion range. - Maximum Explosion Pressure: The maximum possible explosion pressure obtained by varying the concentrations of the components of a mixture (usually nearly stoichiometry). - Oxidant: In this document, any gaseous material that can react with a fuel (either gas, dust or mist) to produce combustion.
+- Combustible gas / flammable gas / fuel: gas able to undergo exothermic reaction with an oxidant when ignited - Cylinder: For the purposes of this document, a cylinder is defined as a transportable receptacle that can be filled with gas under pressure.
+It excludes small disposable cylinders. - Cylinder burst: The bursting or rupture of a cylinder due to the development of internal pressure from a compressed oxidant-fuel gas mixture explosion which exceeds the cylinder burst pressure. - Cylinder burst pressure: Highest pressure reached in a cylinder during a burst test. - Cylinder service pressure: Highest pressure permitted to be developed during service. - Cylinder test pressure: Required pressure applied during a pressure test for qualification or requalification. - Expert opinion: opinion of a technically competent authority or person in the field of compressed oxidant - fuel gas mixture manufacturing who is not involved in commercial activity in this field and who should not be directly involved in production. - Explosion pressure: Maximum pressure occurring in a close vessel during the explosion of a gas mixture. - Explosion (flammable) limits: The concentration limits of the explosion range. - Explosion (flammable) range: The range of concentrations between the lower and the upper explosion limits (LEL and UEL) where flame propagation could take place. - HAZOP: A systematic technique to identify and assess potential hazards that might arise during the operation of plant or equipment.
+A study is normally carried out to assess the potential effects of various malfunctions of the equipment or plant (e.g. reverse flow, excessive temperature or pressure etc.) and human error. - Inert gas: A gas that has no other hazard classification than being under pressure. - Intermediate analysis: An analysis carried out part-way through the process of filling a gas mixture in a cylinder (or cylinders).
+Such an analysis is normally carried out to confirm the concentrations (and sometimes the identities) of the components that have already been filled before a subsequent component is added. - Limiting Oxygen Concentration (LOC): maximum oxygen concentration in any mixtures of a flammable substance, air and inert gas, at atmospheric conditions, in which an explosion would not occur.
+LOC is usually expressed as mole or volume fraction. - Lower Explosion (flammable) Limit (LEL): The lower explosion limit is the fuel lean limit of the explosion range. - Maximum Explosion Pressure: The maximum possible explosion pressure obtained by varying the concentrations of the components of a mixture (usually nearly stoichiometry). - Oxidant: Any gaseous material that can react with a fuel (either gas, dust or mist) to produce combustion.
 Oxygen in air is the most common oxidant. - Premix: For the purposes of this document, a premix is a gas mixture which is used as one of the supply gases during the filling of a gas mixture.
 The use of premixes can enable low concentration components to be filled accurately and can also eliminate any potential hazards when filling certain gas mixtures containing potentially incompatible components. - Safety premix: Mixture of flammable gases in inert gases which cannot react with oxidizing gases whatever their concentrations and vice versa mixture of oxidizing gases in inert gases which cannot react with flammable gases whatever their concentrations - Shall: The use of the word "shall" in this document implies a very strong concern or instruction.

-- Should: The use of the word "should" in this document indicates a recommendation. - Upper Explosion (flammable) Limit (UEL): In this document, the upper flammable limit is the fuel rich limit of the explosion range. - 4 Key principles for the manufacture of compressed oxidant-fuel gas mixtures
+- Should: The use of the word "should" in this document indicates a recommendation. - Upper Explosion (flammable) Limit (UEL): The upper flammable limit is the fuel rich limit of the explosion range. - 4 Key principles for the manufacture of compressed oxidant-fuel gas mixtures